• Reading

 Creating Garden Markers

 With our seeds in hand, we head home to decide what we will use for garden markers this year.
 It’s always different for each garden – sometimes we decorate popsicle sticks with glitter markers.
-On other years, we’ve used the seed packets to make markers.
+In other years, we’ve used the seed packets to make markers.

 painting seed markers